AlessandraSalanitri/AlessandraSalanitri/README.md

 Hi there! 👋

 My name is Alessandra Salanitri, and I'm a creative individual with a passion for coding.
-I'm currently in my second year of studying Computer Science at Solent University.
+I'm currently in my third year of studying Computer Science at Solent University.

 About Me